General enquiries: 0800 326 5559

 What is an intervention?

-Group therapy session at rehab
+Group therapy session at drug and alcohol rehab Bradford

-Watching someone you care about struggle with an addiction to drugs or alcohol can be heart-breaking, particularly when you begin to witness their physical and mental decline.
+Watching someone you care about struggle with an addiction to drugs or alcohol can be heartbreaking, particularly when you begin to witness their physical and mental decline.

 Despite the many problems caused by their substance use, it can be difficult for someone with an addiction to recognise the impact of their behaviour on their own lives and those around them.